Other / mixed grade configuration · Homestead, FL

 What is the racial and ethnic makeup of Air Base K-8 Center for International Education?

-The largest demographic group at Air Base K-8 Center for International Education is Hispanic or Latino at 69.1%.
-The school serves a diverse student body in HOMESTEAD, FL.
+The largest demographic group at Air Base K-8 Center for International Education is Hispanic or Latino at 69.1% of enrollment, in Homestead, FL.

 What is the Resource Investment Index for Air Base K-8 Center for International Education?

-Air Base K-8 Center for International Education has a Resource Investment Index of 53/100 (C-) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Air Base K-8 Center for International Education has a Resource Investment Index of 52/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page